Addiction Treatment

 Treatment for Substance Abuse and Eating Disorders

 Addiction can either develop because of eating disorders or alongside them, and it’s important to know how one influences the other when getting help.
 Treatment will help you identify the root causes of your eating disorder and how these factors influence substance use.
-You or your loved one’s care program should be tailored to your clinical needs and behavioral health history.
+You or your loved one’s care program should be tailored to your specific clinical needs and behavioral health history.
 There is no one-size-fits-all approach to this kind of treatment.

 Recovery Unplugged offers comprehensive dual-diagnosis treatment for addiction and mental health issues that can contribute to eating disorders.
 We offer all levels of care and are in-network with most major insurance companies to make treatment more accessible.
 You don’t have to fight this battle alone.
 End the struggle with your addiction and eating disorder now, and call us today to start your treatment.
 Our admissions representatives are ready to help you overcome addiction and eating disorder(s) to reclaim your health, your peace of mind, and your quality of life.